Skip to content

 Fictional Flags

-Fictional flags (synonyms: banners, standards, emblems, colors; example mythonyms: the Battle Colors of the 9th Republic, the East Imorian Flag) are devices used to represent a group, faction, army, or country.
-The design of fictional flags is common in worldbuilding where they may be important for fictional civilizations, cultures, or resistances.
-Flags may be found on capital buildings, palaces, castles, vehicles, or carried into battle by advancing armies.
+Fictional flags are devices used to represent a group, faction, army, or country.
+Fictional flags are common in fictional worlds where they may be important for fictional civilizations, cultures, or resistances.
+Flags may be found on capital buildings, palaces, castles, vehicles, or carried into battle by the standard-bearers of advancing armies.

 The study of flags is called vexillology and has a long and storied history.